Blount baronets of Tittenhanger (1680)

-The Blount Baronetcy, of Tittenhanger in the County of Hertford, was created in the Baronetage of England on 27 January 1680 for Thomas Pope Blount (b.
-1649).
+The Blount Baronetcy, of Tittenhanger in the County of Hertford, was created in the Baronetage of England on 27 January 1680 for Thomas Pope Blount (born 1649).
 In the 16th century Elizabeth Blount, daughter of Sir Walter Blount of Blount Hall, Staffordshire (a descendant of the Sodington Blounts), married Sir Thomas Pope of Tittenhanger, Herefordshire.
-Her nephew Sir Thomas Pope Blount (d.
-1638) inherited the estate at Tittenhanger on her death.
+Her nephew Sir Thomas Pope Blount (died 1638) inherited the estate at Tittenhanger on her death.
 The first Baronet was the grandson of Sir Thomas and son of the traveller Sir Henry Blount.
 He represented St Albans and Hertfordshire in the House of Commons.
 The title became extinct on the death of his grandson, the third Baronet, in 1757.